segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 ### Configure new key pairs

 If you lose access to your private key, you can generate a new key pair in your destination's Data Encryption tab.
-Any data previously encrypted using the previous key pair is unaffected.
+Any data previously encrypted using the previous key pair is unaffected, but cannot be decrypted using the new key.

 To generate a new key pair:
 1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.